Updated: 2023-August-10

 Here are required scripts:

 - We must set the refractive index of the positive_z_material and negative_z_material with the variables n_pos and n_neg.
+Note this is the No. 1 problem when users customize their own grating while forget this setting.

 - If the grating’s size in z direction changes, which means the simulation zone changes, we also need to modify the position of positive_z_material and negative_z_material.
 The thickness (size in z) of the two objects must be larger than 200 nm.